Fort Cumberland: The Missing Years

 Settlers in nearby Pennsylvania retreated to Fort Cumberland for safety in 1777, as Native Americans allied themselves with the British.
 Two civilian massacres occurred in 1778, to the outrage of the fledgling nation.
 In response, a new road was cut From Fort Cumberland to Fort Pitt in the spring of 1779, and it was used to rush supplies to a desperately undersupplied Fort Pitt, enabling Colonel Brodhead’s successful campaign.
 The end result of the resupply effort was a new degree of safety for settlers in western Pennsylvania.
 The British had a plan to attack Fort Cumberland in 1780, but it came to nothing.
 By 1781, the Revolutionary War was won, and by 1783 the local agricultural community, which was necessary to the successful formation of a town, had increased substantially.
 The town of Fort Cumberland was laid out in 1784, and was authorized by a 1786 legislative act.

 All proceeds from sales of the book are donated to the Cumberland Heritage Foundation, an organization dedicated to the discovery and interpretation of historic resources in the mountains of western Maryland.
-The book is available directly from the foundation, or through Amazon.
+The book is available from Amazon.

 Return to Korns family home page